Association for Corporate Growth

 The Association for Corporate Growth (ACG) is an organization providing a global "community" for mergers and acquisitions and corporate growth professionals.
 Founded in 1954, ACG has grown to more than 14,500 members from corporations, private equity, finance, and professional service firms representing Fortune 1000, FTSE 100, and mid-market companies.
 There are 57 chapters in North America and Europe.
 These chapters meet regularly, support events and provide a forum for senior-level M&A professionals to network, share best practices and source deals.

 ACG InterGrowth

-ACG InterGrowth is ACG's cornerstone networking event.
-It is the world's largest dealmakers conference, attracting more than 2,000 middle market M&A professionals who attend to network, source deals and learn best practices in M&A. Participants include private equity professionals, intermediaries, corporate development officers, lenders, lawyers and accountants.
+ACG InterGrowth is ACG's "cornerstone" networking event.
+It is the world's largest dealmakers conference, attracting more than 2,000 middle market M&A professionals who attend to network, source deals and learn practices in M&A. Participants include private equity professionals, intermediaries, corporate development officers, lenders, lawyers and accountants.

 China International Private Equity Forum

 ACG also annually co-hosts CIPEF, China International Private Equity Forum.
 CIPEF is geared towards educating business persons regarding investing in China.
 Over a thousand Chinese companies seeking foreign investment attend, including Chinese government officials and a variety of private equity professionals, intermediaries, corporate development executives, lawyers, consultants and others interested in investing in China.